Cassie's mother says Sean 'Diddy' Combs demanded $20K because her daughter was seeing someone else

 Another time, he said Combs summoned him to his office to show him video he'd recorded at a party of James dancing wildly and told him: “Ok.
 I'm going to keep this footage in case I ever need it.”
 James said he took it as a threat to keep him in line.

-Cassie testified last week that Combs threatened to release videos of her having sex with male sex workers during so-called freak-offs Combs orchestrated if she didn't do as he said.
+Cassie testified last week that Combs threatened to release videos of her having sex with male sex workers during the freak-offs Combs orchestrated if she didn't do as he said.

 James also described being required to take lie detector tests twice when Combs was trying to find out who stole cash in one instance and a watch in another.